Samikshadesai029/Engineering-Unit-Converter/README.md

 | T3 | Temperature (C)| 25 | 298.15 K |

 *Testing Methodology:* Accuracy was verified against standard physical constants.
 Precision is maintained up to 4 decimal places for Pressure calculations.
+## 🤖 Future AI Integration
+Planned features include using Natural Language Processing (NLP) to allow users to type "Convert 50 Pascals to PSI" directly, rather than using a menu system, improving user efficiency.